csnover/Retro68/README.md

 An automated test suite that can be run using `ctest` and `LaunchAPPL`.

+### PalmUtils/objconv

+Agner Fog’s objconv, version 2023-Mar-29, with hacks to support big-endian M68K COFF to ELF conversion, and to build using CMake.
+Used to import the glue libraries from the Palm OS SDK.

 ### PalmUtils/pilrc

 A copy of the PilRC resource compiler, originally version 3.2.90.
 Updated to